Mary Ruwart: Libertarian activism and candidacies

 A member of the Libertarian Party, Ruwart campaigned unsuccessfully for the party's presidential nomination in 1984 and for the vice-presidential nomination in 1992.
 Ruwart was the Libertarian Party of Texas's nominee for U.S. Senate in 2000, where she faced incumbent Republican Kay Bailey Hutchison; Ruwart polled 1.16% of the popular vote (72,798 votes), finishing fourth of four candidates behind Green Party candidate Douglas Sandage.

 Ruwart has served on the Libertarian National Committee, and was a keynote speaker at the 2004 Libertarian National Convention.
 In 2002, libertarians launched an unsuccessful lobbying campaign to get Dr. Ruwart appointed Food and Drug Administration (FDA) Commissioner.
 Additionally, Ruwart has served on the boards of the International Society for Individual Liberty, the Fully Informed Jury Association, and the Michigan chapter of the Heartland Institute.
 Ruwart is a longtime supporter of the Free State Project and officially endorsed it on May 17, 2008 while on-air on Free Talk Live.

 Ruwart unsuccessfully ran for Texas Comptroller in 2010 against incumbent Republican Susan Combs.
 She received 417,523 votes (10.5%) in a race that had no Democrat.

 2008 presidential campaign

 In March 2008, in response to an informal draft effort by a group of Libertarian Party activists, Ruwart announced her candidacy for the Libertarian presidential nomination in the 2008 election.
 She ran on a platform of ending military intervention overseas and nation-building, ending torture, ending foreign aid, promoting free trade, eliminating welfare entitlements and creating jobs by slashing government spending.

 She lost the nomination to Bob Barr on the sixth ballot at the 2008 Libertarian National Convention on May 25, 2008.
 Despite tying with Barr on the third and fourth ballots and taking the lead on the fifth, she ultimately lost after third-placed candidate Wayne Allyn Root threw his support behind Barr.
 Root later received the vice-presidential nomination.

+Child pornography comment

+Leading to the 2008 Libertarian Party nomination, Ruwart replied to the question of "How can a libertarian argue against child pornography?":

+"Children who willingly participate in sexual acts have the right to make that decision as well, even if it’s distasteful to us personally.
+Some children will make poor choices just as some adults do in smoking and drinking to excess.
+When we outlaw child pornography, the prices paid for child performers rise, increasing the incentives for parents to use children against their will."